 This process doesn’t work for all beagle puppies.
 If he has learned to bite to get your attention or if he’s more than 14 weeks old then he may get more excited when you yelp.
 If you’ve tried yelping for a week or two and things aren’t getting any better then you’ll need to change your approach.
 Instead of yelping, give a calm and clear ‘no’ when he bites and then immediately pick him up and isolate him in another room, or behind a baby gate for two minutes.

 If he gets more excited when picked up, then just leave the room quickly and close the door behind you.
 After two minutes he can join you again, but don’t immediately start playing.
 Ignore him until he’s sitting or lying down quietly before you reward him by restarting the game.

 If you don’t take the time to let dogs know that you’re unhappy then they can’t be expected to realise they need to be careful.
-The easiest way to do this is to stop playing with careless dogs the moment they get too rough.
+The easiest way to do this is to stop playing with careless dogs the moment they get too rough or your puppy bites.

 In the same way, if your fingers are bitten when you give him a treat, you should let him try to take it but instantly say ‘no’ and take your hand away without giving up the treat if you feel any tooth pressure at all.